CEGC 4: Inclusive, safe, and sustainable cities: Aamjiwnaang First Nation & Toronto

 A Concrete Jungle Where Heat Is Stored Up

-When you ask a non-Canadian to name a city in the Great White North most will probably come up with the same answer, Toronto.
-It could be that it is simply Canada’s largest city with a population of 2.6 million people (Statistics Canada, 2016).
-To accommodate for this large population and resulting workforce, more buildings, and higher buildings are needed for them to live and work in.
-Although Toronto is a beautiful city, it faces a problem due to its’ dense urbanization.
-Toronto having the third-highest number of skyscrapers in North America (Ricci, 2020) and a whopping 5,400 kilometres of roads (City of Toronto, n.d.).
+Toronto. is Canada’s largest city with a population of approximately 2.8 million people in 2021 (Statistics Canada, 2023).
+It has a high density of buildings and roads with the third highest number of skyscrapers in North America (Ricci, 2020) and a whopping 5,400 kilometres of roads (City of Toronto, n.d.).
 Toronto, like many other cities, suffers from what is known as the Urban Heat Island effect (Allen, 2013).
-The effect is prevalent in a city like Toronto that has a high density of buildings and roads leading to a “higher temperature relative to outlying areas” (EPA, n.d.).
-This is because the city replaces natural landscapes with infrastructure made of materials such as concrete and asphalt which “absorb and re-emit the sun’s heat more than natural landscapes such as forests and water bodies” (EPA, n.d.).
-In extreme cases, the heat can result in an additional 12 degrees Celsius (Allen, 2013).
-Heatwaves are getting worse and almost 120 premature deaths a year in Toronto have heat as a contributing factor (Allen 2013).
-This urban heat, along with the overall rising temperature of the planet will result in temperatures that will cause harm to Toronto’s population and especially to those in less wealthy areas that do not have access to nearby parks and green areas.
+The effect is prevalent in a city like Toronto leading to a “higher temperature relative to outlying areas” (US EPAa, 2024).
+This is because the city replaces natural landscapes with infrastructure made of materials such as concrete and asphalt which “absorb and re-emit the sun’s heat more than natural landscapes such as forests and water bodies” (US EPAb, 2024).
+In extreme cases, the heat can result in an additional 12 oC (Allen, 2013).
+Heatwaves are getting worse and almost 120 premature deaths a year in Toronto have heat as a contributing factor (Allen, 2013).
+This urban heat, along with the overall increasing temperature of the planet will harm Toronto’s population and especially those in areas that do not have access to nearby parks and green areas.